You have questions and we are here to answer them.

 - After use, all needles are placed into sterile waste disposal bins located in each room and are properly disposed of per guidelines.

 - Every patient is designated their own private room with rooms being cleaned after each patient.

 - All of this is to ensure the health, safety and privacy of all our patients and to eliminate the spread of illness.

 Acupuncture as a whole should not hurt.
 However, since injuries and sensitivity to pain vary, some patients might feel a mild pinch/shock when the needle is inserted.
 Some patients might also feel a mild sensation, soreness, discomfort or fatigue a few hours to a day after treatment.
 This indicates a change in the body and not a cause for concern.

-Please inform the doctor or contact our office immediately if you experience a drastic change/worsening of symptoms during or after your treatment.
+Please inform your primary care physician and contact our office immediately if you experience a drastic change/worsening of symptoms during or after your treatment.

 The acupuncture needles used in our office are fine needles of varying lengths, sizes and types—mainly straight needles from 1” up to 4” needles.
 Other special needles, such as for auricular acupuncture, are also used in our office.
 Depending on the results of the body examination, we will not only diagnose but locate the specific points in which to place the needles.
 Feel free to ask about the needles used before your treatment.

 This is not needed nor recommended.
-Traditional Chinese medicine treatments, including the herbal medicine used in our office, do not cause adverse side effects or complications with western medicine.
+Traditional Chinese medicine treatments, including the herbal medicine used in our office, does not cause adverse side effects or complications with western medicine.
 We work with your current treatments and are happy to work with your doctors.
 Always speak with your primary care physician first before stopping any form of treatment or medication.

 Insurance & Payment